syan212/CryptoPyX/README.rst

 Licence
 =======

-This is licensed under MIT.
+This is licensed under MIT license.
+See LICENSE for full information.